Want to get a beautiful home makeover of your own?Let’s talk

 “Decluttering and keeping the counter clear are the two most important elements of an efficient kitchen.”
 When Rohini Rajagopalan says this, it’s a good idea to listen.
 The founder of Organise With Ease, Rajagopalan is a certified professional organiser who works across different spaces—wardrobes to offices and everything in between—to optimise the space that you have and work towards a clutter-free environment.
 Having worked on more than 100 spaces, Rajagopalan’s tips on organising kitchens are easy to do.

-The edit: The single most important thing for any Indian kitchen is to edit.
+The Edit: The single most important aspect of a modern kitchen design , especially in Indian kitchens, is editing.
 Any kitchen today, despite your best intentions, will typically be cluttered with takeaway boxes, newspapers, carry bags, etc. There are a lot of things that we do not use.
 So a constant, merciless edit of what is there in the kitchen really helps.

-The space efficiency: If you have a tiny kitchen, leverage the space on your wall.
+The Space Efficiency: If you have a small modular kitchen, leverage the space on your wall.
 Secondly, leverage space inside your shelf because there are a lot of dead spaces that are there.
 These are things that help to create more space.

 Arati Menon, New York